 The assessment of credit risk and the related impairment provisioning is a critical accounting estimate, impacted by judgments relating to customer affordability and economic circumstances, including the level of interest rates.
 Prior to the current strategy of no new lending, credit risk was mitigated by appropriate mortgage underwriting and by limiting the Group's exposure to particular market sectors or loans exhibiting particular attributes.
 Since the cessation of new lending credit risk has been mitigated through the monitoring of management information, assessment of arrears and forbearance cases, and regular loan provision reviews.
+The Society offered payment deferrals to customers affected by the Covid-19 pandemic during 2020 and continues to work with customers to ensure that appropriate levels of forbearance are provided where necessary.
+Details of the deferrals provided are outlined on page 31 of the Group's 2020 Annual Report and Accounts.
 The Group holds two mortgage books (the NMB MAC and CLC books), where previously it held a beneficial interest and these portfolios were administered by third parties.
+The Group assumed ownership of the CLC portfolio in 2015 and the NMB MAC portfolio in 2018.
 An assessment has been made of the estimated discounted future cash flows expected to arise from both these portfolios of loans which forms the basis for the impairment provision.
-Sensitivities in respect of the impairment provision required for these portfolios are given on page 38 of the Group's 2019 Annual Report and Accounts.
+Sensitivities in respect of the impairment provision required for these portfolios are given on page 38 of the Group's 2020 Annual Report and Accounts.

 Insurance Risk: Impairment assessments incorporate the insurance risk attached to the Group's lifetime mortgage contracts, which are euro-denominated.
 The risk arises from a contractual term within the relevant mortgage contracts which in certain circumstances precludes the Group from pursuing the borrower or the borrower's estate for any shortfall on redemption.
 This risk is managed through oversight of the portfolio, including monitoring valuations, the assessment of redemptions and provisioning policy.
 The insurance provision is a critical accounting estimate, as its assessment is based on expected future outcomes relating to the date on which an account redeems, expected to be on the death of the borrower, a move into care or through non-health related voluntary pre-payment.
 It is also affected by the assumptions made in relation to house price appreciation and depreciation.
 This means that the insurance risk provision can move by a material amount dependent upon these assumptions and market conditions.
-Details of the key sensitivities in relation to the insurance provision are given on page 50 of the Group's 2019 Annual Report and Accounts.
+Details of the key sensitivities in relation to the insurance provision are given on page 50 of the Group's 2020 Annual Report and Accounts.
+Regular contact is maintained with customers to ensure that the properties are maintained and to understand any changes in circumstances which may lead to additional risk.